r5d/gitb-init/README.md

 ## license

 The script is under the [WTFPL version 2 license][3].
-See COPYING for more details.
+See LICENSE for more details.
 This license is [compatible with GNU GPL][4].

 [3]: http://www.wtfpl.net/txt/copying/